-If you are considering acquiring Caribbean citizenship as a second passport for you and your family, check this article and the comparison table of Antigua vs St Lucia citizenship by investment programs.
-Whether your goal is to increase global mobility and visa-free access to countries, make the best of tax-friendly policies, or diversify your assets, both passports can provide you with these advantages and more.
+If you are considering acquiring Caribbean citizenship as a second passport for you and your family, then this article is perfect for you.
+We provide a comparison table of the Antigua vs St Lucia citizenship by investment programs, going over the strong points of each.
+Whether your goal is to increase global mobility with visa-free access to more countries, make the best of tax-friendly policies, or diversify your assets, both Caribbean islands provide you with the opportunity to obtain a second passport and enjoy the advantages that come with an alternative citizenship.

 Benefits of Antigua and St Lucia Citizenship by Investment Programs